 When customers with little or no brand recognition first go to market, usually hitting a list for the first time, typically, they’ll see results that show a 5% open rate, and a .5% clickthru rate.
-On those initial sends, they’ll also see something troubling …. more people opting out than clicking through to the landing page.
+On those initial sends, they’ll also see something troubling …. more people opting out than clicking through to the landing page along with a 10% bounce rate.
 Over time, following better practices (and of course, helpful, relevant messaging), you should be driving your inbox brand recognition, and seeing stats grow towards a 10-15% open rate, and a 1-2% click through rate, with fewer people opting out than clicking through… As mentioned above, the audience that isn’t engaging either way, should gradually be removed from the regular audience.
 The tighter you can get with your targeting, and the more helpful the message is, the better your stats will be in the long run.
-As you develop experience with your audience, Send Time Optimization is a fantastic approach to improving engagement with your messaging.

 Tip: if you’re removing non-responsive contacts from your audience, be sure to analyze if this is creating any gaps with the companies you are trying to target.
 If so, consider an account profiling project, to help ensure you have the right targets in place within those organizations.

 With the steps above, we frequently see much better performance with a well targeted 5-10k contacts into a similar number of organizations, versus what happens when customers send to their full list of 80-100k contacts across those same 5-10 thousand companies.